 - Park Plaza & Park Inn by Radisson

 - Country Inns & Suites By Radisson

-We only have three hotels here in Australia:
+We only have two hotels here in Australia:

 - Radisson Blu Plaza Hotel Sydney

 The former Radisson Hotel and Suites Sydney is now the Rydges Darling Square Apartment Hotel.

 There are plenty more Radisson properties further afield, particularly in the Asia-Pacific, Europe, Africa, the Middle East and the Americas (including the United States of course).

 The Radisson Collection is the most luxurious of the Radisson Hotel Group’s brands, with only five locations: Edinburgh, Copenhagen, Stockholm, Muscat (Oman) and Kuwait City.

 Radisson Rewards now offers three tiers of elite status – Club, Premium and VIP.
 As to be expected, the lowest tier doesn’t offer any substantial benefits, so let’s have a look at the higher two.